alaa-okasha/react-native-movies-app/README.md

 EXPO_PUBLIC_APPWRITE_COLLECTION_ID=your_appwrite_collection_id
 ```

+> **Note:** Do not commit your `.env` file or API credentials to the repository.

-### Appwrite Collection Schema
+## 🗄️ Appwrite Collection Schema

-Create a collection with the following attributes:
+Create an Appwrite collection with the following attributes:

 | Attribute    | Type    |
 | ------------ | ------- |